hydencoder/Data-Structures/README.md

 # Data-Structures
-This is compilation of data structures.
+These are a compilation of common data structures such as linked lists, graph algorithms, BTree, Hashing etc.